 Darwin Forest GreenParks are much smaller than Centre Parcs with around 120 lodges over 47 acres, but there is still plenty of space, things to do and activities for the whole family.

 Landal, in the Peak District, is their main site and they have 6 others in the UK.
 You can do free activities like using their heated indoor swimming pool, use the Trim Track obstacle course, head to the playground, take some relaxing woodland walks or use the cycling trails.

 Reviews show how great the place is as it’s rated 9.4 out of 10 on reevoo.

-Other activities like their spa and gym, the Bodyzorbing, archery, Waterwalkerz and snorkelling have a charge.
-However, being on the Peak District, you’ll want to get off the park and explore the area, with Alton Towers Theme Park being close by.
+Other activities like their spa and gym, Bodyzorbing, archery, Waterwalkerz and snorkelling have a charge.
+However, being in the Peak District, you’ll want to get out of the park and explore the area, with Alton Towers Theme Park being close by.